- In the US, one person will die every 52 minutes as the result of complications from an eating disorder

-- Eating disorders have the highest mortality rate of any mental illness
+- Anorexia nervosa has the highest mortality rate of any mental illness.

 - Anorexia is the 3rd most common chronic illness among adolescents